mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     * `--proxy_port`: The local port for the authenticating proxy to listen on.
 Defaults to 8081.
     * `--server_port`: The port number the server will listen on within the Cloud Run container.
 Defaults to 8080.
-    * `--a2a`: If included, enables Agent-to-Agent communication.
+    * `--a2a`: If included, enables Agent2Agent communication.
 Enabled by default.
     * `--a2a_agent_url`: A2A agent card URL as advertised in the public agent card.
 This flag is only valid when used with the --a2a flag.
     * `--api`: If included, deploys the ADK API server.
 Enabled by default.
     * `--webui`: If included, deploys the ADK dev UI alongside the agent API server.
 Enabled by default.